 This funding gap is further exacerbated as the state continues to approve new behavioral health reform mandates that operate in tandem with STEP-VA, such as the recently established Marcus Alert (enacted during the 2020 GA special session).
 The law requires CSBs to create local protocols and establish either mobile crisis or community care teams.
-Fairfax County is already making significant local investments in community behavioral health services, including a onetime allocation of approximately \$2.3 million, and \$4 million in anticipated funding for the next fiscal year, to begin the local implementation of co-responder teams.
-Such teams, comprised of behavioral health and law enforcement professionals, align with the state's goals for Marcus Alert.
-However, it is important to note that the has state only allocated \$600,000 to CSBs in the first phase of Marcus Alert implementation, and has allocated no funding for CSBs in the second phase of implementation (including the Fairfax-Falls Church CSB).
-When compared to the County's anticipated initial cost of approximately \$6.3 million, it is clear that Marcus Alert will be underfunded from its inception, as was STEP-VA, and as has been the case with STEP-VA, each year that funding gap will likely widen as the funding burden on localities grows.
-Additionally, as the development of the County's co-responder model was in process well before the passage of the Marcus Alert legislation, ongoing local flexibility should be part of any state implementation plan.
+Based on the small amount of state funding provided to CSBs in the first phase of implementation and no current funding allocation for CSBs in the second phase of implementation (including the Fairfax-Falls Church

+CSB), Marcus Alert is likely to be underfunded from its inception, as was STEP-VA, and each year that funding gap will likely widen as the funding burden on localities grows.
+Fairfax County continues making significant local investments in community behavioral health services, including using one-time American Rescue Plan Act (ARPA) funds to begin the local implementation of coresponder teams.
+Such teams, comprised of law enforcement officers and behavioral health clinicians, align with the state's Marcus Alert requirements.

 Sustaining such a high level of local funding while receiving inadequate support from the state, at a time that state mandates continue to grow, is becoming increasingly untenable.
 Localities that make funding these vital services with local dollars a priority should not be penalized for their efforts, and the County would strongly oppose the use of a local ability to pay factor in the distribution of CSB funds or for any state support of related behavioral health programs, such as Marcus Alert.
 (Updates and reaffirms previous position.)
-(Regional position.)